 Geology & Astronomy

-The Department of Geology and Astronomy offers a 36-credit Master of Arts degree in Geoscience designed for the professional development of geologists and precollege teachers.
+The Department of Geology and Astronomy offers a 36-credit Master of Science degree in Geoscience designed for the professional development of geologists and precollege teachers.
 Students may also obtain Pennsylvania teaching certification in Earth and Space Science and/or General Science with the appropriate selection of courses.
-Employment and advancement opportunities for MA Geoscience graduates are excellent due to the hundreds of environmental firms, government agencies, and school districts within the greater Philadelphia area.
+Employment and advancement opportunities for MS Geoscience graduates are excellent due to the hundreds of environmental firms, government agencies, and school districts within the greater Philadelphia area.

 All applicants must meet the following requirements:

 Interested students should complete the online graduate studies application and follow the instructions for the self-managed application process.
-The application deadlines are May 1 for fall admission, November 1 for spring admission, March 1 for summer admission.